📝 Breakfast & brunch calculation · ⏱️ 3 min read

 Brunch vs. regular service

-• Different food cost: Eggs, bread, fruit often cheaper than meat/fish
+• Different food costs: Eggs, bread, and fruit typically cost less than premium proteins

-• Longer seating time: Guests often stay 1.5-2 hours
+• Extended seating duration: Guests typically occupy tables for 1.5-2 hours

 How do you calculate break-even for brunch? (step by step)